r5d/acmens/README.md

 [acme-nosudo]: https://github.com/diafygi/acme-nosudo

-The `acmens` may be used for getting a new SSL certificate or renewing a SSL certificate for a domain and revoking a certificate for a domain.
+`acmens` may be used for getting a new SSL certificate, renewing a SSL certificate for a domain, and revoking a certificate for a domain.

 It's meant to be run locally from your computer.